§ Common questions

 07How is scoring calculated?+

 Lead-time scoring.
-For each of the 30 final instances, the team holding the best participant solution accumulates points for every calendar day they hold it during the 3-week window, plus a bonus for holding the best solution at the close of the competition.
-The exact bonus value and full rules will be published with the competition launch.
+For each of the 30 final instances, the team holding the best participant solution accumulates points for every calendar day they hold it during the ~4-week window, plus a bonus (B = 3 days) for holding the best solution at the close of the competition.
 See the Competition page for the formula.

 08When does the competition start and end?+

-The live leaderboard opens mid-July 2026 and closes 3 weeks later (around early August) when the competition window ends — it does not stay open until CSMIO.
+The live leaderboard opens July 6, 2026 and closes August 1, 2026 when the competition window ends — it does not stay open until CSMIO.
 Winners present at CSMIO 2026 in Monterrey, October 7–9.
 See the Timeline page for the full schedule.

 09How do I submit a solution?+

 All submissions go through the official web platform.
 Manual or email submissions are not accepted.
-Submission format details will be published with the full competition rules.
+The submission format is defined in the technical specification, available on the platform.

 10Will my solutions and code be public?+